Monday, April 13, 2026

 Episode 65 - The unseen editors rigging the information war with Ashley Rindsberg.
 Rindsberg has been doing deep dive detective work on how the manipulation of information is occuring in social media, with a particular focus on Wikipedia, in which the current head of NPR played a significant role in its deterioration as a credible source of information.

 I first listened to Haviv via the Unpacking Israeli History podcast of Noam Weissman, which I also recommend.
-There were two particular podcasts featuring Haviv that caught my attention; the first a look back on thirty years after the assassination of Yitzhak Rabin and the other on settler violence in the West Bank, which I think a disgrace with not enough done to prevent and punish the perpetrators.
+There were two particular podcasts featuring Haviv that caught my attention; the first a look back on thirty years after the assassination of Yitzhak Rabin and the other on settler violence in Judea and Samaria, which I think a disgrace with not enough done to prevent and punish the perpetrators.

 Wednesday, March 18, 2026